-Disability documentation for the purpose of providing accommodations must both establish disability and provide adequate information on the functional impact of the disability so that effective accommodations can be identified.
+Disability documentation for the purpose of providing accommodations may be helpful when it establishes disability and provides adequate information on the functional impact of the disability so that effective accommodations can be identified.

 Disability Verification Form (PDF, opens in new window)

-The following supplemental information is also useful (but not required) in planning for accommodations in coursework and study – these pieces on their own cannot usually be considered complete, comprehensive documentation:
+Additionally, the following voluntary, supplemental information can also useful in planning for accommodations in coursework and study:

 When in doubt, students are encouraged to contact ACCESS for guidance at 802-656-7753 or email@example.com